perladvent/perldotcom/content/article/_pub_2007_03_01_perl-6-parameter-passing.md

       "subroutines",
       "synopses"
    ],
+   "title" : "The Beauty of Perl 6 Parameter Passing", "categories" : "perl-6",
+   "slug" : "/pub/2007/03/01/perl-6-parameter-passing",
    "date" : "2007-03-01T00:00:00-08:00",
-   "slug" : "/pub/2007/03/01/perl-6-parameter-passing",
    "draft" : null,
-   "authors" : [
-      "phil-crow"
-   ],
-   "image" : null,
-   "title" : "The Beauty of Perl 6 Parameter Passing", "categories" : "perl-6",
    "thumbnail" : null,
    "description" : " Perl 6 is not finished, but you can already play with it.
 I hope this article will encourage you to try it.
 Begin by installing Pugs, a Perl 6 compiler implemented in Haskell.
-Note that you will also need..."
+Note that you will also need...", "image" : null,
+   "authors" : [
+      "phil-crow"
+   ]
 }